-In accordance with Paragraph22(2), Schedule 19, Finance Act 2016, this document sets out the strategic tax objectives of BACB plc for the year to 31 December 2024.
+In accordance with Paragraph22(2), Schedule 19, Finance Act 2016, this document sets out the strategic tax objectives of BACB plc for the year to 31 December 2025.
 This strategy includes our tax risks and how we manage them, the Bank's attitude to tax planning, and how we co-operate with tax authorities to meet our taxation obligations.

 The tax strategy is set by the BACB Board of Directors in consultation with executive management.
-It has been reviewed and approved by the Bank's Executive Committee, the Audit Committee ('AC'), a sub-Committee of the Board, and the Board.
+It has been reviewed and approved by the Bank's Executive Committee, the Board Audit Committee ('BAC'), , and the Board.